mgoetz/StarTrekTimelinesSpreadsheet/README.md

 # Star Trek Timelines Spreadsheet Tool
 A tool to ease with crew management in Star Trek Timelines

+**NOTE** This tool does not (and will never) automate any part of the game play; its sole purpose is to help players organize their crew using the functionality built within or with a spreadsheet application of their choice.

 **DISCLAIMER** This tool is provided "as is", without warranty of any kind.
 Use at your own risk!
-Make sure you read and understand [Disruptor Beam's Terms of Service](https://www.disruptorbeam.com/tos/).
-Star Trek Timelines content and materials are trademarks and copyrights of [Disruptor Beam](https://www.disruptorbeam.com/games/star-trek-timelines/); I have no affiliation with Disruptor Beam or any of its partners.
+It should be understood that *Star Trek Timelines* content and materials are trademarks and copyrights of [Disruptor Beam, Inc.](https://www.disruptorbeam.com/tos/) or its licensors.
+All rights reserved.
+This tool is neither endorsed by nor affiliated with Disruptor Beam, Inc..
+All images (crew portraits, items) displayed in the tool are references to [stt.wiki](https://stt.wiki/wiki/Main_Page).

 ## Install and run the tool